 Some of the same risks still apply, however.

-Adding owners to an already existing account — whether parents adding their children or an adult adding their parents — could result in the new owner paying gift taxes if he or she withdraws more than the gift tax exclusion ($15,000 in 2020).
+Adding owners to an already existing account — whether parents adding their children or an adult adding their parents — could result in the new owner paying gift taxes if he or she withdraws more than the gift tax exclusion ($15,000 in 2021 and $16,000 in 2022).

 Adding your parent to your account could affect his or her eligibility for Medicaid and other income-limited social benefits if the funds in your account push him or her over the threshold.